jshawtime/saywhatwant/READMES-current/173-CONTEXT-FIELD-MISSING-DO-WORKER.md

 **Tags:** #critical #durable-objects #context #conversation-history #bug
 **Created:** November 2, 2025
-**Status:** 🚨 CRITICAL BUG - Context field not being stored
+**Status:** ✅ FIXED - Context field now stored correctly

 ---

 ## Executive Summary

-The frontend is correctly building and sending conversation context (`context: string[]`) to the Durable Objects worker, but the DO worker is **not storing this field**.
-This means every AI response is generated with **zero conversation history**, making filtered conversations and `nom` parameters completely useless.
+The frontend was correctly building and sending conversation context (`context: string[]`) to the Durable Objects worker, but the DO worker was **not storing this field**.
+This meant every AI response was generated with **zero conversation history**, making filtered conversations and `nom` parameters completely useless.

-**Impact:** Bot has no memory of what was said before in the conversation.
+**Impact:** Bot had no memory of what was said before in the conversation.

+**Fix:** Added `context: body.context || null` to message object in MessageQueue.js line 109.

+**Status:** ✅ Deployed and verified working on 2025-11-02

 ---